mkeke/2021-slide-puzzle/readme.md

 Adding class droppable to the parent container.
 When the user drags an image over the page, the background color should respond to that.
 Dropping the image, we must set it on the appropriate containers, and remove the default image class. selecting a custom image, state.customImage must be set to false again

-file upload
-- create a file input element, set it to hidden
-- create a custom button
-- event listener on the button triggers fileElement.click();
-- handle "change" on the file element
-- same upload procedure as drag drop
-- TODO: loading icon while uploading
-- TODO: create proper upload svg
+Implementing file upload.
+So happy to see that mobile can choose between pictures and camera!
+That's nice!
+The upload procedure is exactly the same as for drag-drop.

 ## October 31st

+Last day!

+- changed the yellow border and color on the free space tile
+- refactored upload process
+- proper upload/camera svg icon
+- stole the github icon and put it among the options
+- added one more image
+- added google/fb metatags + preview image

+Going to use the next days to clean up, write som stuff etc.

+- cleanup devtober log
+- comment functions
+- write docs. explain icons
+- write conclusion
+- upload to server

+    - dragover-svg background animated
+    - loading icon while uploading